7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 # Install kured in that namespace with Helm 3 (only on Linux nodes, kured is not working on Windows nodes)
 helm install my-release kubereboot/kured --namespace kured --set nodeSelector."kubernetes\.io/os"=linux
 ```

+#### Azure Functions

+[Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) are serverless workloads to save technical and monetary costs of some services - compute-on-demand

 ## Azure Backup